 Trying to build yourself the best $800 gaming PC possible?
-With that kind of budget, we can build ourselves an EPIC gaming PC that won’t need upgrades for a long time!
+With that kind of budget you can easily build a powerful gaming PC that won’t need any upgrades for a long time!
 This $800 build is fully loaded with an Intel i5 11400F, a Radeon RX 6500 XT, 16GB of DDR4 RAM and 500GB of SSD storage, just to make sure you don’t fall short anytime soon!

-All of this gives you a seriously badass PC that will help you destroy the competition without doing the same to your wallet!
-It’ll be able to easily handle AAA games in 1080p, and it’ll even deliver very solid 1440p performance thanks to the 6GB GTX 1060!
+All of that hardware gives you a seriously awesome custom gaming PC that will help you destroy your competition without doing the same to your wallet!
+It’ll easily be able to handle AAA games in 1080p at 60fps or better and it’ll even give you decent 1440p performance as well!

-A budget of $800 is going to get us all the parts we need to build a really solid mid-level gaming PC with a lot of upgrade potential – but it won’t need any kind of upgrades for quite a while.
-This beast will be relevant for well over a year, which is saying something when you’re talking about technology.
+A budget of $800 is going to get you the core parts you need to build a really solid mid-level gaming PC with a lot of gaming potential – one that won’t need any kind of upgrades for quite a while.
+This beast won’t go obsolete for at least a couple of years, which is saying something when you’re talking about tech today.

 The Best $800 Gaming PC Build

 The tools you need:

 Size #2 works well as a general rule.

 Optional but recommended.